 Shapes can be used to convey depth by varying their size and position within a design.
-Larger shapes will appear closer and smaller shapes will appear further away.
-Shapes that are located lower in a design will seem closer and those higher up further away.
-Overlapping shapes is another way to create a sense of one in front of the other to add depth to your design.
+Larger shapes will appear closer to the viewer and smaller shapes will appear further away.
+Shapes that are located lower in a design will also appear to be closer, and those higher up will appear to be further away.
+Overlapping shapes is another way to create a sense of “one in front of the other” and can add depth to your design.

 Shapes that lean toward a protagonist appear to be blocking or stopping progress.
 Shapes leaning away from the protagonist give the impression of aiding progress by opening up space.

 - Try to keep background shapes simple and large.
-Being large can help attract attention and simplicity can put the focus back to the foreground.
+A large shape can help attract attention and the simplicity can move the focus of the viewer back to the foreground.

-- Try to use few shapes where possible.
-Don’t use 3 or 4 shapes to communicate when one shape will do.
+- Try to use as few shapes as possible.
+Don’t use three or four shapes to communicate when one shape will do.

-- Try to limit the number and size of shapes where possible for clarity in conveying your message
+- Try to limit the number and size of shapes where possible for clarity.

 There are an infinite variety of shapes and shape combinations.
-Most of the shapes you use and encounter will be geometric so try to work in organic shapes to create interest where appropriate.
+Most of the shapes you use and encounter will likely be geometric so, where appropriate, try to work in organic shapes that will stand out and create interest.

-Abstract shapes are symbols representing organic shapes and are common to logos and icons.
-They can carry a lot of meaning due to their connection with more concrete natural forms and can communicate quickly and effectively and because of this some are overused.
+Abstract shapes are symbols representing organic shapes and they’re common to logos and icons.
+They can carry a lot of meaning due to their connection with more concrete natural forms, and they can communicate quickly and effectively.
+Be aware though that because of this some shapes are overused.

-Look around you and observe shapes in designs and nature and think about what they are saying to you, what they make you feel, what they are communicating.
-Do they enhance or hinder the message of the designs you see?
+Look around and observe shapes in designs and nature and think about what they’re saying to you, what they make you feel, and what they’re communicating.
+Do they enhance or hinder the message of the designs you encounter?

 Keep pen and paper handy and scribble and doodle various shapes.
 Notice the shapes you draw, how they affect you, and how you can use them in your designs.